cgarciae/quantile-regression/README.md

 Amazing!
 Notice how the first few quantiles are tightly packed together while the last ones spread out capturing the behavior of the exponential distribution.

+Having the quantile values also allows you to estimate the density of the data, since the difference between two adjacent quantiles represent the probability that a point lies between them, we can construct a piecewise function that approximates the density of the data.

 ```python